Genoa-Saint George Bridge: Construction

-On 18 December 2018, two companies, Salini Impregilo and Fincantieri, were awarded the contract for the construction of the bridge.
-At a cost of 202 million euros and to be built in a year with the development of the executive design entrusted to Italferr while the direction and supervision, the demolition and construction of the new bridge was entrusted to the RINA certification company for 14 million euros.
-Construction started in march 2019.
+On 18 December 2018, two companies, Salini Impregilo and Fincantieri, were awarded the contract for the construction of the bridge, following the Prime Ministerial Decree of October 4, 2018, whereby Mayor Bucci was appointed Special Commissioner for the Reconstruction of the Polcevera Viaduct on the A10 motorway and which formalized the decision to demolish the remains of the collapsed bridge and replace it entirely.
+At a cost of 202 million euros and to be built in a year, the development of the executive design was entrusted to Italferr while the direction and supervision, the demolition and construction of the new bridge was entrusted to the RINA certification company for 14 million euros.

 On 25 June 2019, the first stone was officially laid with the casting of the base of pile 9 in the presence of various authorities.

+From July, the steel sections of the new bridge, made in the Castellammare di Stabia shipyard, were brought to Genoa by barge.

 The casting of the concrete slab began on 6 June 2020, and the operation was completed in about ten days.

 On 21 July 2020, the mayor of Genoa, Marco Bucci, made official the name of the bridge and its inauguration for 3 August 2020.

+Work on the bridge continued even during the COVID-19 pandemic, which involved the imposition of a lockdown across the entire Italian national territory from 9 March to 18 May 2020, thanks to the adoption of safety protocols in force.

 With a mix of mourning and joy the newest bridge in Genoa was inaugurated with honors to Italian President Sergio Mattarella and other authorities present, the last wishes delivered in a speech by the architect Renzo Piano.

 The speed limit on the bridge is 80 km/h (60 km/h for vehicles that weigh more than 12 tons).